julemai/GRIP-E/data/objective_1/lake-erie/validation/model/HYMOD2-DS/README.md

 - will be applied to stations: 04185000, 04195500, 04208000

 2. Optional gauges
-- parameter of nearest neighbor will be used
+- parameter of nearest neighbor will be used (distance between catchment centroids, landcover, and soiltype)
 - in specific:<br>
   - Optional-Basin-ID --> DONOR-BASIN <br>
 	  04167000 --> 04166500 <br>